 The alternative, Plato warned is, “The price of apathy towards public affairs is to be ruled by evil men.”

 Before becoming involvement in politics, Christians must first petition God for mercy and forgiveness, pointing to his promise given in 2 Chron.
 7:14: “If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land.”

 We must next appeal to government officials, fellow citizens and people of faith to ensure that existing laws are enforced for our well-being and protection.

 Christians must not only hold elected officials and the news media accountable but also run for office themselves.
 Whether for the school board, county commissioner, city council, mayor, state or federal legislative positions, it is imperative they be involved.

 Because God created government — and in fact everything — every area of life, politics is spiritual.

-Nehemiah, an expendable slave, successfully led the rebuilding of Jerusalem.
-“Professionally,” he was ill equipped, but he successfully accomplished what was required of him.
+And like Nehemiah, circa 445 B.C., who was an expendable slave, still successfully led the rebuilding of Jerusalem.
+“Professionally,” he was ill-equipped, but he successfully accomplished what was required of him.
 He first focused on national security by rebuilding Jerusalem’s walls— strengthening its borders from external threats.

 Next, he rebuilt a government in complete disrepair.
 And after these monumental tasks were accomplished, he focused on getting his people, an entire nation, out of debt — which he did more than once.

-If an expendable slave could rebuild Jerusalem, better-equipped American Christians can renew, restore and rebuild America.
-Christians are required to rescue and defend those who cannot defend themselves (Prov.
+If an expendable slave could rebuild Jerusalem, American Christians can rescue and defend those who cannot defend themselves (Prov.
 31: 8,9; Isa.
-1:17) and also to expose and prevent evil as much as possible (Ezek.
+1:17) and work to expose and prevent evil as much as possible (Ezek.
 3, 33).